-"GAWAS was conducted by GAPIT (version 3) using BLINK model.
+"GAWAS was conducted by GAPIT (version 3)3 using BLINK model17.
 The covariate variables include the first three principal components derived from all the markers and the origin-group.
 The origin group was coded as indicators (0/1) for each of the origin groups except the last one to avoid linear dependency".